 Thousands of visitors have also discovered that Phuket’s attractions include expert dentistry at low prices.
-Dental Departures works alongside the best Phuket dentists, and we can help you make the right choice for your particular dental treatment.
+Dental Departures works alongside the best Phuket dentists, and we can help you make the right choice for your required dental treatment.

 Phuket is far from being a traditional little backwater.
 It is a sophisticated island, catering for modern tastes.
 Dental facilities reflect this.
 You can be sure that clinics are up-to-date with the latest in dental techniques and fitted with state-of-the-art equipment.
 There are no concessions on the quality of care you will receive in Phuket, even though prices are significantly lower here.